evabanegacom/New-Calculator/README.md

 *** for contributors-url, forks-url, etc. This is an optional, concise syntax you may use.
 *** https://www.markdownguide.org/basic-syntax/#reference-style-links
 -->
-Calculator -- [React-app]
+Technical Test -- [React-app]
-This project is part of the Microverse curriculum in React&Redux module!
+This project is Sezzles's senior software developer technical test!

 <!-- TABLE OF CONTENTS -->
 ## Table of Contents